konstantin-psu/PortlandLive/README.md

 ### Description.

 This app is transit tracker for Portland Metro Area public transportation system.
 That Allows you to find nearest stops and their arrivals, and live vehicles location.
-Live Vehcile Location is in beta development.
+Live Vehicle Location is in beta development.